Lightnet/vanjs_markdown/README.md

 # Planned Features

 A list of enhancements to be added later:
-  - Task Lists: Support - [ ] and - [x] for checklists.
   - Emoji: Render :smile: as ![😊]using an emoji library.
   - Math Support: Add LaTeX rendering (e.g., $x^2$) with KaTeX or MathJax.
   - Autolinks: Convert bare URLs (e.g., https://example.com) to clickable links.
   - Custom Styles: Allow users to toggle themes or upload CSS.
   - Export Options: Save as HTML, Markdown, or PDF.
   - Inline Code Blocks: Enhance styling for inline <code> tags</code>.
-  - Nested Lists: Support indentation for multi-level lists.
   - Image Upload: Drag-and-drop or paste images into the editor.

 [^1]: This README uses the footnote feature to demonstrate its functionality!